-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-Detail Data Number of pupils in school 130 + 21 Nursery Proportion (%) of pupil premium eligible pupils (41+1) 32% Pupil premium funding allocation this academic year £59195 + £1368 EYPP Recovery premium funding allocation this academic year £7,105 Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £66,590 + £1368 = £67,668
+Detail Data Number of pupils in school 130 + 38 Nursery Proportion (%) of pupil premium eligible pupils 38% Pupil premium funding allocation this academic year £66,905 + £1,920 EYPP Recovery premium funding allocation this academic year £5,655 Total budget for this academic year £72,560 + £1920 = If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £74,480

-During the academic year 2022 - 2023, the school used a range of formative and summative assessment to monitor the progress and attainment of all pupils.
+During the academic year 2021 - 2022, the school used a range of formative and summative assessment to monitor the progress and attainment of all pupils.
 Target tracker was used to track pupil data.
-COVID-19 continued to impact on pupil attendance as well as other early childhood illnesses in the Autumn term.
+COVID-19 continued to impact on pupil attendance.